anahid-rr/HouseCrush/README.md

 ## ✨ Features

 - **Modern Landing Page**: Beautiful, responsive design with comprehensive information about the rental search process
-- **Multi-Site Property Search**: Aggregates listings from Zillow, Apartments.com, PadMapper, and Kijiji
+- **Multi-Site Property Search**: Aggregates listings from Zillow, Apartments.com, and Kijiji
 - **AI-Powered Q&A**: Get instant answers to rental-related questions using our RAG system
 - **Smart Filtering**: Filter by city, price range, bedrooms, amenities, and lifestyle preferences
 - **Interactive Feedback System**: Submit feedback and suggestions directly through the web interface